 Friendships aside, the friends that I’ve managed to catch up with the most this year so far have provided us with some amazing plans.
 I’ve spent nights gossiping to my closest over girly sleepovers, blogger events and plenty of photoshoots.
 I even spent the whole day in London last week with one of my best friend’s as an early birthday present to her.
 You can read about our experience at The Shard here.
 There has been so many exciting things happening with so much more planned for the future and as always, I’m so excited to share it all.
 Think, more day and weekend trips out of Doncaster, meeting new people, exploring new places and stepping out of my comfort zone just that little bit more.

 For now, I’ve decided to take a step back from YouTube as I felt like the whole process of setting up, recording, editing and then not enjoying the footage was just exhausting.
 I’m enjoying the casual vlogs over on Instagram stories where I feel a little bit more in control of what I do, and don’t share.
 My blog has always done better than my YouTube channel anyway, and quite frankly, I enjoy writing more than I do YouTube.
 So it makes sense to put the energy I do have, into this instead.

 For now, I’m going to focus on what feels right.
-My boyfriend, Jonny.
 My friends & family, my business and my blog – and see where it all takes me.
 You get one life, don’t be pushed into investing your time in doing something you don’t want or don’t enjoy.
-I’ll be publishing posts around twice a week from here, with beauty reviews finally making a come back (I’ve had winter bad skin and dermatitis which put a big pause on testing new products out for reviewing but things are OK again) and basically just doing what I love the most, writing.
+I’ll be publishing posts around twice a week from here, with beauty reviews finally making a come back (I’ve had bad winter skin and dermatitis which put a big pause on testing new products out for reviewing but things are OK again) and basically just doing what I love the most, writing.

 Very kindly shot by my girl Izzy in a nearby village local to where we live, on what felt like the coldest day of the Winter…